Known in vernacular as the

 Whom the closest relatives of pachycephalosaurians are is a subject that has long been debated.
 In the past, stegosaurians, ankylosaurians, and ornithopods have been suggested.
 Today, they fit relatively comfortably with the ceratopsians in Marginocephalia.

-Pachycephalosaurians are reliably known only from the Cretaceous of the northern continents; a supposed large Gondwana taxa, known as Majungatholus, has turned out to be an unusual thick-headed abelisaurid, Majungasaurus (oddly, there are what have been described as possible tiny pachycephalosaurians from the early Norian [LTr] of India, although the odds aren't great, as getting bone expansions on the skull has been a popular evolutionary option for hundreds of millions of years among dozens of groups; wait for the paper, I guess).
+Pachycephalosaurians are reliably known only from the Cretaceous of the northern continents; a supposed large Gondwana taxa, known as Majungatholus, has turned out to be an unusual thick-headed abelisaurid, Majungasaurus (supposed tiny pachycephalosaurians known from domes from the early Norian [LTr] of India are more likely some kind of offbeat archosauriform).
 They are typically small bipeds with large skulls relative to body size, and a variety of bony ornamentation decorating the skull.
 They are known from rather poor remains, usually only thickened frontoparietal domes (these, the frontal and parietal, being the bones involved in the domes); as a result, certain parts, like hands, have not yet been discovered.
 They are often reconstructed with five fingers, a reasonable number considering the basal number of manual digits in Cerapoda is five, and bipedal cerapodans typically have either four or five.

 The purpose of the immensely thick skulls has long been debated.
 The actual brain of a pachycephalosaurian is very small in relation to the size of the skull (although the parts relating to the sense of smell are expanded, suggesting a keen snout), so the massive skull was not for holding a large brain.
 For several decades, the common interpretation has been that the animals used them to fight amongst themselves in the manner of bighorn sheep.
 "Homalocephalids" would have pushed each other, and "pachycephalosaurids" would have rammed each other.
 There are some problems with this idea, including the fact that the round domes of "pachycephalosaurids" may not have allowed good contact, and could have sent the heads of ramming opponents twisting in directions detrimental to the health of the neck.
 Thus, the commonly-illustrated proposal has lost favor to the idea that the domes were mainly for display, but it is making a comeback, with flank-butting and/or head shoving preferred over "domes-at-ten-paces".